uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

 <div class="content__left">

-<p id="step-1" class="content-alert">To become a primary or secondary school teacher in England you will need to have a degree, or equivalent.</p>
+<p id="step-1" class="content-alert">To become a primary or secondary school teacher in England you will need to have a degree, or equivalent qualification.</p>

  <div data-controller="accordion">